RubberDuckEng/safe_wren/README.md

 The original https://github.com/wren-lang/wren from wren.io is
 refered to as `wren_c` to disambiguate from this `safe_wren`.

+This should be considered a alpha release.  safe_wren has only been used locally for test cases and command line, we've not yet seen it integrated with larger programs.
+Feedback welcome: https://github.com/RubberDuckEng/safe_wren/issues

 ## Similaries to wren_c
 * Passes ~90% of wren_c tests
 * Exposes ~90% of wren_c C API

 ## Differences from wren_c
 * Never crashes to bad input (but can currently still be timed-out via infinite loops)
-* Reference-counted, no garbage collected (in progress).
+* Reference-counted, not (yet) garbage collected (in progress).
 * Stops at first compile error (instead of continuing)
-* Requires utf8 input and strings are always utf8 (does not allow invalid utf8 bytes)
+* Requires utf8 input and wren `String`s are strings of utf8, not byte-buffers (safe_wren does not allow invalid utf8 bytes)
 * Does not allow overriding allocator (yet)
-* Missing opt-meta, and class attributes
+* Still missing opt-meta, and class attributes
-* About 2x slower than wren_c on some microbenchmarks (should be compariable after GC work completes)
+* Currently about 2x slower than wren_c on some microbenchmarks (should be compariable after GC work completes)

 ## Usage